HOME SCHOOL or ON-LINE 6-12 CREATIVE WRITING CURRICULUM:

 Imagine a selection of sentences written by your home school student as part of a short (one paragraph) creative writing assignment entitled “Still Life: An Old Work Shoe”:

-And this awareness will be possessed by each attentive student, including those who begin this class with the desire to accomplish, but are knee capped by below grade level skills.
+These sentences were crafted by a middle level students who was four weeks into the program.
+And this awareness will be possessed by each attentive student, including those who are knee capped by below grade level skills.

 “The curved, flowing line of the “e” turns in a slow three-quarters circle to touch a straight horizontal line.
 Extending through the middle and touching the upper cut-off, it slashes through a peaceful cul de sac.
 Two lines, parallel to each other, link the letter to its equality.
 A series of three curved vertical lines hump over to form a perfect “m.”
 The “c,” gently arching, lies flat on the snowy white paper.
 A petite swan’s neck rises from a small, unchanging dash.
 The “2” hovers above, looking listlessly at the letters below.
 This simple equation contains the power of an entire universe.”